 It may not be like many other jobs, but it does take a lot of skill and hard work.
-If a four-hour work week is what you’re after, it may not be the venture for you.
-On the other hand, if you’re passionate about travel, you want to share that with others and you’re willing to put in the time, you might find success in this competitive but exciting field.
+If a four-hour workweek is what you're after, it may not be the venture for you.
+On the other hand, if you're passionate about travel, you want to share that with others, and you're willing to put in the time, you might find success in this competitive but exciting field.

 Choose Your Niche

-Over time, you might spend money on software, copy editors, SEO auditors, video editors and conferences in your field.
+Over time, you might spend money on software, copy editors, SEO auditors, video editors, and conferences in your field.
 You may also have some of the normal needs of any other business, such as an accountant.

-You should hold off on the bigger expenditures until you’re making more money, but to get started, you might need to look at ways to save some money for some up-front expenses.
+It would help if you held off on the bigger expenditures until you're making more money, but to get started, you might need to look at ways to save some money for some up-front expenses.
 If your budget is feeling tight, you may be surprised at where you can save.